 In Newtonian physics when it came along in the 17th century, there is a time parameter which we just call "time".
 And in Newtonian physics there are ideal periodic systems that should repeat in equal periods of time.
-Newton and everyone else were not at all surprised-it was built into their preconceptions-that real artificial clocks should approximately keep time (i.e., measure time) according to Newtonian physics and that ideal artificial clocks should keep time exactly.
+Newton and everyone else were not at all surprised it was built into their preconceptions-that real artificial clocks should approximately keep time (i.e., measure time) according to Newtonian physics and that ideal artificial clocks should keep time exactly.

 But no artificial clock is ideal.
 Even the best astronomical clocks could not keep time exactly in principle-Newtonian physics showed this-but the deviations were not measurable until well after Newton.
+Newton and probably many of his contemporaries thought that God kept time exactly.